sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [freeCodeCamp](https://www.freecodecamp.com) : Learn to code and build projects for nonprofits.
 Build your full stack web development portfolio today
 - [Blackbird School](https://blackbird.school) : Learn to code online with our beginner-friendly platform.
 - [Glitch](https://glitch.com/) : Great place to play around with code in an easy-to-set-up environment.
-- [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
+- [r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
 - [Programming by Doing](http://programmingbydoing.com) : very good site for those who want to start with absolute basics
-- [CodeAbbey - a place where everyone can master programming](http://www.codeabbey.com) : Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
+- [CodeAbbey](http://www.codeabbey.com) : A good place to begin, with problems that start at an easy level and gradually become harder.
-- [Exercism.io](http://exercism.io) : download and solve practice problems in over 50 different languages, and share your solution with others.
+- [Exercism.io](http://exercism.io) : Download and solve practice problems in over 50 different languages, and share your solution with others.
-- [InterviewBit | Coding Interview Questions](https://www.interviewbit.com) : Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
+- [InterviewBit](https://www.interviewbit.com) : Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
-- [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) : Solutions to most of the problems in the link above
+- [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) : Solutions to the problems listed in [karan/projects](https://github.com/karan/projects).
 - [Lod - Cloud](http://lod-cloud.net) : The Linking Open Data cloud diagram
 - [Cave of programming](https://caveofprogramming.com) : Learn to program, Upgrade your skills.
-- [Vim adventures](https://vim-adventures.com/) : Learn VIM by playing
+- [Vim adventures](https://vim-adventures.com/) : Learn VIM by playing a game.
-- [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) : large collection of small programs
+- [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) : Large collection of small programs.
-- [Pramp](https://www.pramp.com) : It's your turn to be the interviewer. when done, click on the swap roles button on the left
+- [Pramp](https://www.pramp.com) : It's your turn to be the interviewer.
+Get practice given and taking interviews at the same time.
-- [Paqmind](http://paqmind.com) : Guides and challenges to learn programming
+- [Paqmind](http://paqmind.com) : Guides and challenges to learn programming.
 - [Codeacademy](https://www.codecademy.com) : Learn to code interactively, for free.
 - [treehouse](https://teamtreehouse.com) : The fast, easy, and affordable way to build your skills.
 - [GeeksforGeeks](https://practice.geeksforgeeks.org) : Learn to code, Study for placement, Do competitive coding.